Words by Jesse Serwer

 LU: Tell us about what you are doing in Guyana…

 SM: I’ve been coming to Guyana for several years now.
-A couple years ago, I was asked to host Guyana Fashion Week by Sonia Noel, who is a very well-known designer here.
+A couple years ago, I was asked to host Guyana Fashion Week by Sonia Noel, a very well-known designer here.
 I actually met Sonia while I was on tour with Fela!
-She came to see the show in Miami, we connected, and she felt it was a great opportunity to bring someone who was doing great things in the community in America to come to Guyana and share that.
+She came to the show in Miami, we connected, and she felt it was a great opportunity to bring someone who was doing great things in the community in America to Guyana and share that.
 Within hosting Fashion Week in 2013, I also administered Afro Soca workshops to the youth and the models in Fashion Week.
-Doing that inspired me to create my own program where I could come back on a consistent basis and share my skills and experience with the youth of Guyana, who I still feel are very talented and deserve to experience something different.
+Doing that inspired me to create my own program where I could come back on a consistent basis and share my skills and experience with the youth of Guyana, who I feel are very talented and deserve to experience something different.
 I still have many family members here in villages like Agricola and Diamond.

 I’ve recently started the pilot program for the Value Arts Initiative, an arts-exchange program.
 We launched the program this week, and today was the last day.
 I’m working with kids at St. Ann’s Primary School in Agricola village.
 It’s the first of its kind.
 We are also taking part in the Golden Jubilee celebration that’s happening next month in Guyana, celebrating 50 years of independence.